 Defective products can cause a range of problems, from minor inconvenience to serious injury or even death.
 In some cases, defects may also lead to damage to property.

-You should always consult with a lawyer to get specific advice about your legal rights and options.
+You should always consult with a products liability lawyer to get specific advice about your legal claim and options.